 - Half Croissant Sandwich & Soup or Salad Combo

 We didn’t have a single complaint, and everyone greedily gobbled down their food before heading back on the rides.
 I will say, though, that if I could do it again, I’d get a whole croissant sandwich!

 The serious Harry Potter fan inside me is giddy with excitement from just writing about this!
 My nerdy dreams came true when Josh and I ate at The Three Broomsticks (located inside Universal’s Islands of Adventure).
 It was everything I’d hoped for, and more!
 If you’re wondering where to eat at Wizarding World of Harry Potter, you can’t miss this spot!
-You’ll feel like a Hogwarts student as you step in the door!
+You’ll feel like a Hogwarts student preparing for the great feast as you step in the door!

 Large screens behind every ordering station make it easy to see what options are available, which is great if you aren’t familiar with the menu.
 Replicas of the meals are also on display behind a window, so you can see exactly what your order will look like.
 This is something I love very much about eating in Japan, so I was super grateful to see it at Wizarding World of Harry Potter!

 In the morning, the restaurant offers a traditional English breakfast, pancake meals, and more.
 For lunch and dinner, the menu features a variety of dishes including fish and chips, shepherd’s pie, smoked chicken legs, soup, salads, and a kids menu.